-Engineering - EEN1

-The aim of this course is to provide students with skills to perform engineering tasks.
+Engineering - EEN1 (go back to Contents) The aim of this course is to provide students with skills to perform engineering tasks.
 In particular, students will complete a project which has an emphasis on working to a high level of accuracy.
 There will be a variety of skills taught including; turning, milling, brazing, tapping and shaping.
 Topics include: Demonstrate knowledge of safety procedures in a specific engineering workshop.
 Demonstrate basic engineering workshop skills under close supervision.
 Select, use and care for simple measuring devices used in engineering.

-Internal External UE Reading UE Writing Endorsement

-20 No

-Prerequisites: Satisfactory completion of Year 10 Materials Technology or

-Materials Techno Materials Technology Wood or a clear interest in entering the Engineering trade with

-discretion of the HOF Technology •
+Internal External UE Reading UE Writing Endorsement 20 No Prerequisites: Satisfactory completion of Year 10 Materials Technology or Materials Technology Wood or a clear interest in entering the Engineering trade with the discretion of the HOF Technology.

-Where does this lead: Level 2 Engineering

-Parental Contribution: \$125

-Days out of School: Nil